Each year the Society awards its Members the Research Harmonisation Award (RHA).

 Responsibilities and Reporting

-Within 18 months, the RHG will be expected to have clear outcomes for at least two data sharing protocols.
+- Within 18 months, the RHG will be expected to have clear outcomes for at least one method's protocol.
 An RHG will also be expected to demonstrate how it is continuing to liaise with SIRS members who are active in the area covered by the group.

-The Convenor will also be responsible for submitting a final report for inclusion on the SIRS webpages and communications.
+- The Convenor will be responsible for submitting a final report to the Society for inclusion in its webpages and communications.

 Acknowledgements